Agelikhp/Agelikhp/README.md

 - 👋 Hi, I’m @Agelikhp
-- 👀 I’m a visual artist who s interested in Web Development
+- 👀 I’m a visual artist who s interested in Game Design & Development
 - 🌱 I’m currently learning JavaScript, CSS, HTML and Java
 - 💞️ I’m looking to collaborate on various levels of production and development.
 - 📫 How to reach me via email